mohsina680/BuildablesDataScienceFellowship/README.md

 To contribute:

-Fork the repository
+1.Fork the repository

-Create a feature branch:
+2.Create a feature branch:

-git checkout -b feature/your-feature
+3.git checkout -b feature/your-feature

 Commit and push your changes